 Throughout its seven-year existence, DraftKings has shown a willingness to offer contests for a number of secondary, lesser-known sports leagues.

-Meanwhile, during its considerable life span, the Arena Football League (AFL) has demonstrated a knack for thinking outside the box itself, defying the odds while becoming the longest-running U.S.-based professional alternative football league by a comfortable margin.
+Meanwhile, during its considerable life span, the Arena Football League (AFL) has demonstrated a knack for thinking outside the box itself.
+And, it’s defied the odds while becoming the longest-running U.S.-based professional alternative football league by a comfortable margin.

 Fittingly, DK and the AFL officially join hands with kickoff of the league’s 32nd season Friday night.
 The DFS industry leader will offer a robust selection of Guaranteed Prize Pools (GPPs) and cash games based on the AFL’s weekly games through the 13-week regular season, the two-week, home-and-home playoff series between the top four teams and the ArenaBowl.

 The AFL’s regular season runs April 26 through July 21.
-The playoffs begin July 27, while the ArenaBowl will take place on the second weekend in August.
+The playoffs begin July 2.
+Then, the ArenaBowl will take place on the second weekend in August.
 The AFL becomes the 12th fantasy sports category for DK, which laps the field in the industry in terms of contest offerings.